voidlizard/fixme/README.md

 with specific format (TBD), and represents them as 'issues/tickes' in typical bugtarckers.

-Each issue gets and id as a hash of it's contens and file name where it were discovered.
+Each issue gets an id as a hash of it's contens and file name where it were discovered.

 Example: